jhlywa/chess.js/README.md

     // -> 'rnbqkbnr/pppp1ppp/8/4p3/4PP2/8/PPPP2PP/RNBQKBNR b KQkq f3 0 2'

 ### .info()
 Allows header information to be added to PGN output.
-Any number key/values can be passed to .info().
+Any number of key/values can be passed to .info().
 See .pgn() for example.

 ### .pgn(options)